Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Tokens.md

 ----------------------------------------------

 Getting the identity represented by a token is done differently, depending on the type of token.
-The following subsections descrube the different methods.
+The following subsections describe the different methods.

 ### Getting a Legal Identity